-{\bf Remark:} The arguments in this section use in the fact that any simple surgery of a disc at an outer component of another disc yields an essential disc.
-They are not valid for handlebodies with marked points on the boundary.
+{\bf Remark:} The arguments in this section use the fact that every simple surgery of a disk at an outer component of another disk yields an essential disk in $M$.
+They are not valid for surfaces $X\subset \partial M$ with compressible boundary.